openmdx/openmdx-documentation/Sdk/Workshop.md

 # model.transformation.source=rsm
 ~~~~~~

-__NOTE__: Using _EMF_ properly requires some experience.
-In order to create a model for a
+__NOTE__: Using _EMF_ and _Papyrus_ properly requires some experience.
+In order to create a
-new project, it is a good idea to start with the model file from the _Workshop_ project.
+model for a new project, it is a good idea to start with the model file from the _Workshop_
+project.
 In a second step adapt the model package names and then add and remove classes and
 associations to your needs.

 As already explained, the model specifies the application's API.
 The model is mapped to